 An infected person can shed virus in their faeces even if they do not have any symptoms.
 Shedding can continue for several weeks after they are no longer infectious.

 Wastewater sample collection sites

-Additional wastewater testing may be conducted in other locations, in addition to regular surveillance across the sites below.
+Additional wastewater testing may be conducted in other locations from time to time.

-The South Australia Wastewater Surveillance Program tests untreated wastewater for fragments of SARSCoV- 2, the virus that causes Coronavirus disease (COVID-19), at more than 30 treatment plants and sub catchment areas across South Australia to support the State’s response to COVID-19.
-It is part of a collaborative research program involving Australian states and territories and New Zealand to understand the occurrence of coronavirus (COVID-19) viral fragments in wastewater
+The South Australian Wastewater Surveillance Program tests untreated wastewater for fragments of SARS-CoV- 2, the virus that causes Coronavirus disease (COVID-19), at a number of metropolitan and regional wastewater treatment plants to support the State’s response to COVID-19.
+The program was developed in collaboration with a national research program involving all Australian states and territories and New Zealand to understand the occurrence, detection and value of monitoring for SARS-CoV- 2 viral fragments in wastewater.

 Why is COVID-19 in our wastewater?

 Fragments of the virus that causes COVID-19 can enter wastewater through an infected person, or recently infected person’s faeces or when washed off a person’s hands or body through toilets, sinks, showers etc.

 How is wastewater tested for COVID-19?

 Testing wastewater for fragments of SARS-CoV-2 is a specialised test.
 Wastewater is either filtered or collected on passive samplers (sewage subs) and processed before the laboratory looks for genetic material (target sequences of SARS-CoV-2 RNA, or ribonucleic acid).
 This is done using a process called PCR (polymerase chain reaction).
 The genetic material detected by this process can be sequenced using further specialised testing to identify the presence of variants of the virus.